Home / News / How to Change Shock Absorbers

 Step 6: Reattach the tyres and lower your vehicle carefully

 Once you’ve installed the replacement shocks, reattach all tyres using a socket spanner and lower your car carefully off the hydraulic jack.
 Remove the spring compressors from the shocks.
-To ensure your wheels are aligned and balanced, take your vehicle for a test drive around where you live.
+To ensure your wheels are aligned and balanced, take your vehicle for a short test drive.
 This will determine whether your car’s shocks and wheels are correctly aligned.

 Can I change only one shock absorber?

 No, we recommend changing the shocks on your car in pairs.
-For example, if the right rear strut is worn, you’ll need to replace the front right strut too.
 Since the new shock has not experienced internal wear, pairing it with an older shock puts it at a higher risk of damaging the replacement shocks.